mahshidghaffari/Project_2-1_Group18/README.md

     - Player vs. AI
     - Baseline agent vs. AI

+Then, you can choose which color you would like to play in on the left.
+After clicking play, a window will apear in which you can select the depth until which the agent will search to.

 If no game style is selected Player vs. Player will take place.
 If the AI is involved, the depth of the tree should also be specified.
-(For now the AI is able to play up to a depth of 3) (For now it also not possible to choose the color thus, the AI will always be the black player)
+(For now the AI is able to play up to a depth of 5)

 Enjoy